jzeuzs/normality/paper/paper.md

 # AI usage disclosure

 Google's Gemini was used by the author solely in order to check the grammatical accuracy and structure of this paper.
 No generative AI tools were used in the development of the library.
+The author confirms that human authorship was not superseded by checking and manually proofreading the above text.

 # Acknowledgments
 We acknowledge the R Core Team [@r_core_team_r_2025] and the authors of the R packages `nortest` [@gross_nortest_2006], `moments` [@komsta_moments_2005], and `MVN` [@korkmaz_mvn_2014], from which the algorithms of this crate were inspired from.
 We also acknowledge the authors of the python package `scipy` [@virtanen_scipy_2020] for their Cython implementation of the Shapiro-Wilk test.